Annotating a new dataset

 GPE

-5. Then click the button to parse the data
+word and punctuation - Then click the button to

-9. Name your coreference chain (select a mention and press n)
+- Name your coreference chain (select a mention and press